thedatalass/CoffeeRust/README.md

 __Problem__: Predict future weekly rust % amounts at the country-level in Brasil using machine learning techniques with temperature, rain, production and futures variables.

-__Data__ : New curated dataset has 1584 weekly Observations (5 times original dataset) for Brasil from January 1, 1991-July 30, 2018.
+__Data__ : New curated dataset has 1578 weekly Observations (5 times original dataset) for Brasil from January 1, 1991-July 30, 2018.
 Input features are temperature, rain, production and futures.
 Target output is rust (by week in % of coverage on coffee plant).

 "brasil_imputed.csv"

-__Preliminary Results__ : Multi-layer perceptron with 4 neurons and 4 layers has MSE of 63.69 (Logistic regression baseline MSE is 6040.98.)
+__Preliminary Results__ : Multi-layer perceptron with 6 neurons and 5 layers has MSE of 47.69 (Logistic regression baseline MSE is 6040.98.)

 Code forthcoming

+__Conference Submission__: Talk submission for SciPy 2019 (planned)